 Time Travel Is Coming to Chicago in 2017

-A New Year’s Eve voyage in a historic Pullman train car
+Who’s up for a New Year’s voyage in a historic Pullman train?

 Here’s to the romance of rail.

 All of the fabled, Whitman-ian majesty of these here amber waves; none of the TSA.